The Generation Gap

 The Generation Gap is a primetime American game show that aired from February 7 to May 23, 1969, on ABC.
 It was originally hosted by Dennis Wholey, who was replaced by Jack Barry after ten episodes had aired.
 Fred Foy announced during the entire run.

 Two teams of three players competed – one composed of people under the age of thirty, the other being people over thirty.
 At least one member of each team was a well-known celebrity, occasionally playing against a relative on the other team.

 Gameplay

-Each team had to answer questions about the other's generation; for example, the under-30s might have to answer a question about the big bands, while the over-30s might have to answer a question about rock groups.